AtharvRedij/would-you-rather/README.md

 ### `npm install`

-Installs all the dependecies of the project.
+Installs all the dependencies of the project.

 ---